 You can learn to adjust your thermostats during the summer season to save on energy cost.
 For example, during summers, you can set the thermostat to 78 degrees during office hours and 85 degrees when nobody is in the office.
 You can automate and streamline the process and not have to rely on your memory.

 3. Ensure Regular Maintenance and Repair

-Schedule an appointment at least twice a year for HVAC maintenance.
+Schedule an appointment at least twice a year for commercial HVAC maintenance.
 Regular maintenance helps to cut down costs by up to 20%.